 - Pour in warm water and stir.

-- Drink the entire 32 ozs of salt water first thing in the morning, without food and as fast as possible.
-Most people find it easiest to drink the salt water with a straw.
+- Drink the entire 32 ozs of salt water first thing in the morning, without food, and as fast as possible.
+Most people find it easiest to drink saltwater with a straw.

 - After 30 minutes, you are free to move about as you wish, though you should remain near the bathroom.